imranraja85/comsat/README.md

 # Comsat

-Comsat is a command line tool that enables you to execute your CI/CD commands in a containerized, distributed environment.
+Comsat is a command line tool that enables you parallely execute your CI/CD commands in a containerized, distributed environment.
 It can greatly improve your CI/CD pipeline by allowing you to execute your test or build commands in parallel.
 Since everything is containerized, you no longer have to configure or setup any slave dependencies.

 ## Dependencies
  * Docker Engine or Docker Swarm